 payment card that aggregates multiple payment cards.

-This unique solution means customers can upgrade their
+This unique solution means customers can upgrade their banking experience

 by syncing their debit and credit cards onto the Curve app, enabling them to leave home with just the one Mastercard-backed Curve card.